Sphereon-Opensource/SIOP-OID4VP/README.md

 ## OP and RP setup and interactions

-This chapter is a walk-through for using the SIOP authentication library using the highlevel OP and RP classes.
-To keep it simple, the examples work without the HTTP endpoints involved in the above schema.
+This chapter is a walk-through for using the library using the high-level OP and RP classes.
+To keep it simple, the examples work without hosting partial request/response related objects using HTTP endpoints.
+They are passed by value, inlined in the respective payloads versus passed by reference.

 ---
 **NOTE**